 Rear Adm.
-Marc Dalton assumed duties is a 1987 graduate of the U.S. Naval Academy, earning his Bachelor of Science degree in Systems Engineering.
-He earned his Master of Public Administration at Harvard’s JFK School of Government in 2000.
+Marc Dalton is a 1987 graduate of the U.S. Naval Academy, earning his Bachelor of Science in Systems Engineering.
+He earned his Master of Public Administration at Harvard’s John F. Kennedy School of Government in 2000.

-Dalton’s assignments at sea include division officer aboard USS Long Beach (CGN 9), Flag Lieutenant for Commander, Cruiser-Destroyer Group 1, Weapons Officer and Combat Systems Officer on USS Cowpens (CG 63), Station Officer on USS Enterprise (CVN 65), and Executive Officer of USS Antietam (CG 54).
-As Commanding Officer of USS Boone (FFG 28), he deployed to the Atlantic and Mediterranean with Standing NATO Maritime Group 1.
-Following an assignment as reactor officer of USS Ronald Reagan (CVN 76), he served as deputy and commanded Destroyer Squadron 21, deploying with the John C Stennis Carrier Strike Group as the Sea Combat Commander.
+Dalton’s assignments at sea include division officer aboard USS Long Beach (CGN 9); flag lieutenant for Commander, Cruiser-Destroyer Group 1; weapons officer and combat systems officer on USS Cowpens (CG 63); station officer on USS Enterprise (CVN 65); and executive officer of USS Antietam (CG 54).
+As commanding officer of USS Boone (FFG 28), he deployed to the Atlantic and Mediterranean with Standing NATO Maritime Group 1.
+Following an assignment as reactor officer of USS Ronald Reagan (CVN 76), he served as deputy and commanded Destroyer Squadron (DESRON) 21, deploying with the John C Stennis Carrier Strike Group as the sea combat commander.
 During these assignments, he completed nine deployments to the Western Pacific, Indian Ocean, Arabian Gulf, Mediterranean, Southern Pacific and Caribbean.

-Ashore, Dalton served on the Pacific Fleet Nuclear Propulsion Examining Board; in the Office of the Chief of Naval Operations, N513 Strategy and Concepts Branch; on the Joint Staff in the J-5 Policy Division; as deputy executive assistant to the Chairman of the Joint Chiefs of Staff and as Executive Assistant to the Commander, U.S. Fleet Forces Command; as Deputy Director of Policy, Strategy, Plans, Partnership and Capabilities (J-5/8) at U.S. European Command.
+Ashore, Dalton served on the Pacific Fleet Nuclear Propulsion Examining Board; in the Office of the Chief of Naval Operations, N513 Strategy and Concepts Branch; on the Joint Staff in the J-5 Policy Division; as deputy executive assistant to the chairman of the Joint Chiefs of Staff and as executive assistant to the commander, U.S. Fleet Forces Command; and as deputy director of Policy, Strategy, Plans, Partnership and Capabilities (J-5/8) at U.S. European Command.

-Dalton ssumed his current responsibilities as Commander, Amphibious Force 7th Fleet in August 2016.
+Dalton assumed his current responsibilities as commander, Amphibious Force 7th Fleet in August 2016.